-You then need to optimize your ads to make sure you’re getting the highest rank, while reducing how much that you’re paying.
+You then need to optimize your ads to make sure you’re getting the highest rank while reducing how much you’re paying.

 Hopefully, this guide helps you better understand and manage your Google ads budget.
 Given how much different keywords can cost across different industries, there’s no real substitute for experience.

-To really start getting an idea of how much Google ads costs, you need to get hands-on, or work with an expert who can bring insight and experience.
+To really start getting an idea of how much Google ads cost, you need to get hands-on, or work with an expert who can bring insight and experience.